model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 To verify this method, first encode the safety comments (e.g., about pointer validity) as preconditions, then verify the absence of undefined behavior for all possible `i8` values.

-For the `AtomicPtr` case only, we do not require that you verify safety for all possible values for the type pointed to.
+For the `AtomicPtr` case only, we do not require that you verify safety for all possible types.
 Concretely, below is the type signature for `AtomicPtr::from_ptr`:

 ```rust